 What is the PEGASE Program?

-(Programme d’Expérimentation d’un protocole de santé standardisé appliqué aux enfants ayant bénéficié avant l’âGe de 5 Ans d’une meSure de protection de l’Enfance)
+Programme d’Expérimentation d’un protocole de santé standardisé appliqué aux enfants ayant bénéficié avant l’âGe de 5 Ans d’une meSure de protection de l’Enfance, which means :

 Trial Program of Standardized Health Care Protocol Applied to Children who have been Concerned by Child Welfare Measures before the age of 5 years old

-In France, the Social Security Financing Act of 2018 offered the opportunity to suggest innovative health care trials which, if proven conclusive, could then be mainstreamed.
+In France, the Social Security Financing Act of 2018 offered the opportunity to suggest innovative health care trials which, if proven conclusive, could then be applied to the whole national system.
 It is in this context that the PEGASE Program was chosen by the Ministry of Health and given a budget of 8.5 million euros for the first five years of the trial.

 This public health program aims to improve the overall care of young children concerned by child welfare measures (group care, foster families, home monitoring).
 For the children concerned, the PEGASE Program combines standardized health care monitoring and a treatment plan until the age of 7 years old, both financed by national health insurance.
 The program also offers the organization of psychological and psychomotor skills treatment when necessary.
 A specific training program regarding the health care monitoring and care to be put in place is organized for the facilities and health care providers who participate in the program, allowing them to be a part of the collective dynamic of the project.